arpie71/APIpackages/README.md

 ### ID Query
-This query is to return a list of random IDs from the History Lab collection.
+This query is to return a data for an ID or list of IDs from the History Lab collection.

 #### API code
 ```